 Can I play on more than one team?

 Generally speaking, no. You can only play on one team per city per year.
-This is determined by signing up ON a team.
+This is determined by signing up on a team.

 If you sign up as a free agent or are placed on a team different than the one you signed up for, this does not lock you onto this team.
-However, if you sign up for another event under this team, then that team would be your team for the season.
+However, if you sign up for another event under this team, then this would be your team for the season.

 Do I have to be on a team to compete?